wiepteam/studygroup/Cohort 3/2-progress-tracker.md

 - Check that in the first row of the Progress Table Week 8 changed to Week 9.
 - Push your updates and open a PR.

+### Week 10 Assignment

+Dear fellows,

+Our cohort is coming to its end, and this is your final homework assignment.
+We’d like you to share your thoughts on the cohort in a free‑form retrospective.
+Write as much or as little as you like whether that’s one or two paragraphs or several pages if you have a lot to say!

+Here are a few prompts to get you started:

+- What was most memorable for you?
+- What did you find particularly useful during the cohort?
+- Which parts of the cohort felt challenging or were unclear?
+- What new skills or insights have you gained from the cohort?
+- What would you like to explore in more depth within the cohort topics?
+- What do you think of the Ethereum Protocol after the cohort?

+Feel free to address any other reflections, suggestions, or experiences you’d like to share about the cohort.

+Please add your retrospective to the following file in our WiEP GitHub repository `Retrospectives/YOUR-NAME-retrospective.md`.

+Thank you for your hard work and honest feedback!
+We look forward to learning from your reflections on the cohort.